Alistair Roberts has rightly observed that power which cannot assert itself, or directly challenge a contesting power, is merely second hand.

 We are against the presumption that being right in our own eyes, and being determined to articulate it, is a justification for doing so—even if we are right!
 We are against replacing gravitas with ego; confusing character and knowledge; presuming to be grown up without growing up.

 The godless overturning of natural hierarchy—within or without the congregation—is due to the idolatry of self-identity.
 This is obvious in feminism; but the standard responses to it are, at bottom, simply demands that women stop this idolatry so men can get their turn.

 Returning to God will require repentance from everyone.

-I am for restoring the right order and use of the power structures God created, on all sides, and in every place.
+We are for restoring the right order, for using the power structures, that God created—on all sides, and in every place.
 Knowing what that should look like for a massively connected world—let alone how to achieve it—is extremely challenging.
-But I am certain that we must try.
+But we are certain that we must try.